Is becoming an urban planner right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an urban planner is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an urban planner or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become an Urban Planner

 Most urban planners have a master’s degree from an accredited urban or regional planning program.
 Many programs accept students with a wide range of undergraduate backgrounds.
 Many people who enter master's degree programs have a bachelor's degree in economics, geography, political science, or environmental design.
 Although most master’s programs have a similar core curriculum, they often differ in the courses they offer and the issues on which they focus.
 For example, programs located in agricultural states may focus on rural planning and programs located in an area with high population density may focus on urban revitalization.

 Most master's programs include considerable time in seminars, workshops, and laboratory courses, in which students learn to analyze and solve planning problems.
 Some planners have a background in a related field, such as public administration, architecture, or landscape architecture.